 Ketchup or Salsa: Squirt a small amount on a paper towel, and rub gently over the tarnished areas.
 If your silver isn’t getting shinier, let the ketchup sit for 15 minutes, then rub with a soft cloth and rinse clean.
 For items that have textured details, as with some candlesticks or fancy silverware, use a toothbrush to clean between the crevices.

 Wow, sounding like a fiesta!
 Margaritas and Chips anyone?
 These methods are sticky and can go wrong in a variety of ways.

-Here’s a few more ways
+Here’s a few more methods we have heard about.